 Dartanyon and Leroy’s incredible story was chronicled in the ESPN specials “Carry On” and “Carry On: Why I Stayed.”
 The latter shared the story of ESPN producer, Lisa Fenn, who became akin to an adoptive mother to the boys.
 Called the “best story ESPN had ever aired,” by Sports Illustrated and USA Today, both pieces touched countless lives and inspired many viewers to give back.

 As a result, Dartanyon received a life-changing offer from the United States Olympic Committee in 2010; he was invited to learn judo at the Olympic Training Center in Colorado Springs.
-He trained relentlessly and catapulted past athletes who had been training their whole lives to secure a spot in the on the Paralympic team at the 2012 London games.
+He trained relentlessly and catapulted past athletes who had been training their whole lives to secure a spot on the Paralympic team at the 2012 London games.
 There, he secured the bronze medal.
 Two years later, he was crowned World Champion, and he most recently won his second Paralympic bronze medal in Rio.

 Lisa recently released her memoir about the trio’s journey together, entitled Carry On.
 The book rights were purchased by Walden Media and Mark Ciardi (Miracle, The Rookie, Million Dollar Arm) is producing the project.